-Figure 1.
+Figure 1: Schematic of the emulsion-templated assembly process.
 Schematic of the emulsion-templated assembly process.
 A dispersion of NCs in a hydrophobic volatile solvent is layered on an aqueous solution of surfactant.
 The emulsification of this two-phase system leads to droplets containing the NC dispersion.
 As the hydrophobic phase, also known as the dispersed phase, slowly dissolves into the aqueous phase, or continuous phase, the NC volume fraction increases, eventually leading to supercrystal nucleation.